duneanalytics/docs/docs/data-tables/spellbook/top-tables/prices.md

 **Please keep in mind that this script can generate wrong prices in rare cases.**

-This table is very resource intensive and can therefore only be updated every few hours, please keep that in mind when utilizing it.
-Also the resolution is only hourly, so if you need minutely prices do refer to [`prices.usd`](prices.md).

 The logic of how this table works can be accessed in our [public github](https://github.com/duneanalytics/spellbook/blob/main/models/dex/dex_prices.sql) repo.

-This script generates median hourly prices based on data from decentralized exchanges found in `dex.trades`.
-It will assign asset prices based on a trading pair which has a pricefeed in `prices.usd`.

-Let's take the $SPELL/ETH Pool for example.
+As there could be potential inaccuracy of prices derived from dex.trades due to low liquidity/high slippage trades.
+Hence, it is recommended to use [`prices.usd`](prices.md),which prices are sourced directly from Coinpaprika API.

+## How Dex.prices work?

+For example, let's assume there is a liquidity pool with the token pair $DUNE/ETH

 * $ETH price is contained in `prices.usd`
-* $SPELL price is not contained in `prices.usd`
+* $DUNE price is not contained in `prices.usd`

 In order to get the $SPELL price, the script will dynamically calculate the price of $SPELL based on the price of $ETH that was exchanged for it.

-e.g. 5 $ETH were exchanged for 1,086,083 $SPELL.
+e.g. 1337 $ETH were exchanged for 69.42 $DUNE.

 Dex.trades will assign a `usd_amount` to this trade based on the $ETH price data in `prices.usd`.

-That `usd_amount` is $23,498.
+That `usd_amount` is $13,337,000.

-`5 * price of ETH (4.699,6) = $23,498`
+`1337 * price of ETH ($10,000) = $13,370,000`

 Calculating the price of $SPELL is now as simple as dividing the amount of tokens exchanged with the `usd_amount` recorded in `dex.trades`.

-`$23,498/1,086,083 ≈ $0,02163`
+`$13,337,000/69.42 ≈ $192,595.79`

-We now have successfully calculated the price of 1 $SPELL.
+We now have successfully calculated the price of 1 $DUNE.

 In order to correct for extreme outliers and in order for this table to be performant the script then aggregates all recorded data into one `median_price` per hour.